mujdecisy/dtogen/README.md

 # DTOgen - Data Transfer Object Generator

-DTOgen is a powerful library that allows users to effortlessly generate Data Transfer Object (DTO) classes in multiple programming languages from YAML definitions.
-DTOgen aims to simplify the process of mapping JSON or XML data to objects, making it an excellent tool for microservices development.
+DTOgen is a powerful library that allows users to **effortlessly generate Data Transfer Object (DTO) classes** in multiple programming languages from YAML definitions.
+DTOgen aims to **simplify the process of mapping** JSON or XML data to objects, making it an excellent tool for microservices development.

 With DTOgen, syncing Data Transfer Objects (DTOs) across services becomes a seamless process.
-Since DTOgen allows you to define DTOs in a centralized YAML file and generates the corresponding classes in multiple programming languages, you can ensure consistency across your microservices easily.
+Since DTOgen allows you to define DTOs in a centralized YAML file and **generates the corresponding classes in multiple programming languages**, you can ensure consistency across your microservices easily.

+DTOgen is designed to handle not only simple data types but also **complex data structures** like lists and maps.
+With the ability to represent lists and maps in the YAML definitions, DTOgen can generate DTO classes that accurately reflect these data structures in multiple programming languages.

 ## Features